countzerozzz/nodepert/README.md

 #### Detailed experiments

-Inside the experiments folder, you'll find code and in-depth analysis of various experiments utilizing node perturbation.
-These experiments can be classified into the following types:
+Inside the experiments folder, you'll find example code for a variety of experiments utilizing node perturbation, for example:

 1. **Scaling with network depth and width**.
 See `architecture_scaling.py`
 2. **Understanding network crashes during training**.
 See `crash-dynamics.py`, `crash_timing.py`, `grad_dynamics.py`